oma3dao/app-registry-evm-solidity/README.md

     string memory metadataJson         // Optional: JSON to store on-chain via metadata contract ) external nonReentrant returns (uint256 tokenId)
 ```

+**🔒 OMATrust Security Integration**: Before minting succeeds, the registry validates:

+1. **DID Ownership**: Caller must have valid ownership attestation for the DID via `OMA3ResolverWithStore.currentOwner()`
+2. **Data Integrity**: The `dataHash` must be attested as valid via `OMA3ResolverWithStore.isDataHashValid()`
+3. **Issuer Authorization**: Only developers with attestations from authorized issuers can mint

+**Prerequisites for Developers**:
+1. Obtain DID ownership attestation from an authorized issuer
+2. Ensure your application manifest data hash is attested by an authorized issuer
+3. Wait for maturation period (48 hours) if ownership recently changed

 **Note**: The `metadataJson` parameter is optional.
 If provided and a metadata contract is configured, the JSON will be stored on-chain for guaranteed availability.
 If empty or no metadata contract is set, only the `dataUrl` and `dataHash` are used for off-chain metadata reference.